Turtlepaw/trivia-docs/guide/installation/index.md

 ## Installing Node.js

-To use easy trivia, you'll need to install [Node.js](https://nodejs.org/). easy trivia requires Node v16.6.0 or higher.
+To use Easy Trivia, you'll need to install [Node.js](https://nodejs.org/).
+Easy Trivia requires Node v16.6.0 or higher.

 ::: tip
 To check if you already have Node installed on your machine \(e.g., if you're using a VPS\), run `node -v` in your terminal.
 If it outputs `v16.6.0` or higher, then you're good to go!
 Otherwise, continue reading.